 The "Fack" - Frequently Asked Questions

-Q: Who did come up with the "Euro Stack" name ?
+Q: Who did come up with the "Euro Stack" name?

-We found the the name catchy and concept intriguing, and we decided to expand on the original concepts developped during the conference, and adding our own vision and goals, specially around Open Source, since we believe it is a key component of the European digital sovereignty and it was not enough emphasized during the conference, in our opinion.
+We found the name catchy and concept intriguing, and we decided to expand on the original concepts developed during the conference, and adding our own vision and goals, specially around Open Source, since we believe it is a key component of the European digital sovereignty and it was not enough emphasized during the conference, in our opinion.

 We also decided to DO something about it, and not just talk about it.
-"Everything already exists in Europe", as Euclidia motto says, so we created the EuroStack Directory Project (this website), to promote European digital solutions, and Open Source, and to help businesses and public administrations to find and adopt these solutions.
+"Everything already exists in Europe," as Euclidia motto says, so we created the EuroStack Directory Project (this website), to promote European digital solutions, and Open Source, and to help businesses and public administrations to find and adopt these solutions.

-A: We recognizes the immense value of Open Source software for achieving digital sovereignty, transparency, and innovation.
+A: We recognize the immense value of Open Source software for achieving digital sovereignty, transparency, and innovation.
 "Open Source First" is a foundational principle.
 The emphasis on "European-made" within the EuroStack Directory Project (ESDP) and other initiatives (Euclidia, Cloudrepo...) is about fostering a thriving European digital ecosystem, which we believe should be grounded on Open Source technologies and interoperable services.
 We aim to:

 We see "European-made" and "Open Source First" as complementary.
 Our goal is a vibrant European Open Source ecosystem that both contributes to and benefits from the global Open Source movement and the European tech ecosystem.

-Q: How can The EuroStack Initiative reconcile "Vendor Neutrality" with its stated goals of "Strategic Investment" in European technologies and "Supporting SMEs"?
+Q: How can The EuroStack Directory reconcile "Vendor Neutrality" with its stated goals of "Strategic Investment" in European technologies and "Supporting SMEs"?
 Isn't there a risk of creating an unfair advantage for European companies?

-A: The EuroStack Initiative is committed to a competitive and open digital market, both within Europe and globally.
+A: The EuroStack Directory is committed to a competitive and open digital market, both within Europe and globally.
 "Vendor Neutrality" remains a key principle, especially in the context of interactions between European businesses.
 However, we also recognize the need to address the current imbalance in the global digital market, where some large, non-European tech companies benefit from significant advantages.
 These advantages often stem from:

 The real risk we aim to mitigate is creating an unfair advantage for some European companies over other European companies.
 We are committed to transparency, open competition, and merit-based selection processes within Europe to ensure a level playing field for all European businesses.
 Our ultimate goal is a thriving European digital ecosystem that can compete globally based on innovation, quality, and adherence to European values, without the need for long-term preferential treatment.
 We aim to grow the European digital ecosystem as a whole, and prevent situations where only a handful of European companies (the "European champions") would unduly benefit from this initiative.